 Green Tech Matters – feat.
 World Wide Waste

-GreenTech South West are looking forward to welcoming Gerry McGovern, Developer of the Top Tasks framework and author of World Wide Waste, to shine a light on how we can all consider the impact on the planet arising from our use of digital.
+GreenTech South West welcomed Gerry McGovern, Developer of the Top Tasks framework and author of World Wide Waste, to shine a light on how we can all consider the impact on the planet arising from our use of digital.

-Gerry will be joining us on Thurs Dec 10th at 12.30pm and we caught up with him ahead of his talk.
+Gerry joined us on Thurs Dec 10th at 12.30pm and we caught up with him ahead of his talk.

 ADLIB: How were you inspired to write World Wide Waste?